UniMelb-Actuarial/ACTL20004-ACTL90021-2024/content/docs/3-excel/m6-excel/index.md

 ### `MATCH()`, `XMATCH()`

 - Both functions work similarly by finding the index of your lookup value within the lookup array.
 - `XMATCH()` is more robust by providing new match mode and search mode.
 - By combining with `INDEX()`, it returns the value instead of the index inside the lookup array.

-- Check the `lookup` tab in [`module 6 spreadsheet`](https://canvas.lms.unimelb.edu.au/courses/191080/modules/items/5091456) for comparisons between these lookup functions.
+Check [`module 6 spreadsheet`](https://canvas.lms.unimelb.edu.au/courses/191080/modules/items/5091456) for comparisons between these lookup functions.

 Reference: Murray, 2022 (Chapter 7, 11)